saturneric/GpgFrontend/README.md

 ## Languages Support

 The supported languages are listed here.
 Some languages use machine translation and have not been verified.
-If you want to join translation and verification work, please refer to the [here](https://gpgfrontend.pub/#/translate-interface).
+If you want to join translation and verification work, please refer to  [here](https://gpgfrontend.pub/#/translate-interface).

 ### Supported Languages